scala-native/scala-native/docs/lib/javalib.md

 In Scala Native, the outputted file that can be run is a binary, unlike JVM's classfiles and jars.
-For that reason, if `getResources()` URI methods would be implemented, a new URI format using a seperate FileSystem would have to be added (e.g. instead of obtaining `jar:file:path.ext` you would obtain `embedded:path.ext`).
+For that reason, if `getResources()` URI methods would be implemented, a new URI format using a separate FileSystem would have to be added (e.g. instead of obtaining `jar:file:path.ext` you would obtain `embedded:path.ext`).
 As this still would provide a meaningful inconsistency between JVM's javalib API and